-From the start of the game Geralt had very few rations, so collecting chicken sandwiches and apples off fallen enemies was far more important than looting them of their sub-par equipment.
+From the start of the game Geralt had very few rations, so collecting chicken sandwiches and apples off fallen enemies was far more critical than looting them of their sub-par equipment.
 After every fight, I’d run around hoovering up any and all foodstuffs like a man in the desert with no water.
-Certainly, as the game progressed I’d have a Tesco Express’ worth of snacks but the fear of running out was very real.
+Indeed, as the game progressed I’d have a Tesco Express’ worth of snacks, but the fear of running out was genuine.
 Admittedly this was far more impactful in the first half of the game as I often found myself running through the woods hunting deer and rabbits to recover a little before tackling the next bandit camp.
 By the second half though, Geralt has enough potions and nibbles that he doesn’t need to worry so much about his health between battles.

 I say between battles because he really needed to worry once the fighting started.
 Geralt might be a Witcher and a total badass but on Death March if he was ever outnumbered or up against a particularly strong foe, then there were no guarantees.
 This simple fact changed my entire approach to the game because losing a fight was a very real prospect.
 A few lucky hits and Geralt was out of action.
 Taking on 5 people at once?
 Good luck with that.
 You’d better have a plan and be sure to dodge a lot because if one of them hits you into the other and then into another, you are likely dead.